juampamuc/book/src/examples/json.md

 ```

 The `object` and `array` cases deserve special attention.
 The contents of an
-`array` token pair is just a sequence of `value`s.
+`array` token pair are just a sequence of `value`s.
 Since we're working with a
 Rust iterator, we can simply map each value to its parsed AST node recursively,
 then collect them into a `Vec`.
 For `object`s, the process is similar, except
 the iterator is over `pair`s, from which we need to extract names and values